 Yeah.
 It’s usually a love it or hate it with this lens.
-If you’re use to tack sharp images with creamy bokeh – i.e. Canon 85 1.2 – this isn’t for you.
-If technically perfect lens are what you’re use to – again, the Voigtlander Nokton isn’t for you.
+If you’re use to tack sharp images with creamy bokeh – i.e., Canon 85 1.2 – this isn’t for you.
+If technically perfect lenses are what you’re use to – again, the Voigtlander Nokton isn’t for you.

 At f/1.4 there is a classic quality to the image similar to the look of older lenses from decades ago.
 Edge-to-edge performance goes from ok in the center to sh*t fairly quickly.
 The single coating gives you a more painterly image vs. a clinical one.

 At f/2 the image becomes more in line with what you would expect from a modern lens without losing that painterly appeal.
 Clarity at from the center to mid frame is decent but the edges are still soft.

 From f/4 onward the characteristics of the lens drastically change to a standard, technically efficient lens.
 Edge to edge sharpness is decent throughout with slight vignetting. *Note that on a full frame body you’ll need to stop down to f/8 to get edge to edge sharpness.